Peru: Booming Economy Fueled by its Exports

 In 2018, Peru’s economic activity grew 4% and is expected to continue growing on average at the same pace for the coming years.
 In comparison, Latin America’s growth is forecast at 1.3% in 2019 and 2.4% in 2020.

 As a result, thePeruvian economy grew from a GDP of US$ 54.3 billion 20 years ago to more than US$ 225 billion in 2018.
 An increase of 4 times in the last two decades.
 Favorable international commodity prices, the negotiation and signing of numerous free trade agreements and a business environment that promotes private investment, have greatly contributed to this growth, as have the country’s prudent long time monetary and fiscal policies.
 Responsible macroeconomic policies can be seen in the low and stable inflation rate, which was just 2.2% in 2018.

-In the mining sector alone, export revenues increased from US$ 2.7 billion to about US$ 26.8 billion in the last 20 years.
+In the mining sector alone, export revenues increased from US$ 2.7 billion to about US$ 29 billion over the last 20 years.
 In addition, a successful export diversification policy has also contributed to the increase in Peru’s non-traditional exports, especially in the agricultural, fishing, manufacturing and textile sectors.
-Non-traditional exports reached US$ 11.4 billion in 2017, a notable increase from the US$ 2 billion in 1997.
-The overall exports from Peru totaled US$ 44.2 billion in 2017.
-In the first months of 2018 (January-May), exports reached US$ 19.8 billion, 17.8% higher than the amount exported in the same period during 2017.
+Non-traditional exports reached US$ 13.2 billion in 2018, a notable increase from the US$ 2 billion in 1998.
+The overall exports from Peru totaled US$ 49.1 billion in 2018, compared with imports which reached US$ 41.9 billion, generating again an important trade surplus.